 Through the car window, Eléonore’s gaze met his.
 The woman’s raw, runaway fear met the man’s wild, scathing contempt.

 To his great astonishment, Jonas was much more amused than indignant as he observed the woman.
 Maybe that was because he felt her discomfort, because he could imagine her inner thoughts, her habits, the aroma of the perfume she might be wearing.
-Perhaps the same fragrance that had permeated the private rooms of his former employer while he was mopping the floor, followed by a more intimate scent filtering down to his groin.
-To hide his growing erection he would purposely knock over the disinfectant bottle, earning a rebuke from Mme Gertrude.
+Perhaps the same fragrance that used to permeate the private rooms of his former employer when he mopped the floor, followed by a more intimate scent filtering down to his groin.
+To hide his growing erection he would purposely knock over the disinfectant bottle, earning reprimands from Mme Gertrude.
 No doubt the interior of the blue Honda gave off the opulent smell of a new car.
-She was probably listening to her CDs instead of relying on the local radio stations and the bumbling remarks spouted by ambitious announcers.
-Had she perhaps changed her heels sandals for flip-flops that matched her dress?
-Before she removed them with a nervous gesture, he had noticed her glasses; had she realized the crowd would guess that what she paid for them could feed a family of six for a week?
-She probably didn’t give a damn what went on outside of her courtyard, beyond the wrought iron enclosure bordered with flowers and climbing plants, her cobbled drive and her barred windows.
-Too bad if she could only get there by traveling down rutted roads, squeezing past shacks surrounded by children with ravaged faces, who were playing outside to escape the privation of their one-room dwellings and the hunger that gripped them nightly on the narrow straw mattresses where they lay huddled together.
+She was probably listening to her CDs instead of relying on the local radio stations and the bumbling remarks spouted by overambitious announcers.
+Had she perhaps changed her heeled sandals for flip-flops that matched her dress?
+He had noticed her glasses before she removed them with a nervous gesture; had she realized the crowd would guess that what she paid for them could feed a family of six for a week?
+She probably didn’t give a damn what went on outside of her courtyard, beyond the wrought-iron enclosure bordered with flowers and climbing plants, her cobbled drive and her barred windows.
+Too bad if she could get to and from her villa only by traveling down rutted roads, squeezing past shacks surrounded by children with ravaged faces, who were playing outside to escape the privation of their one-room dwellings and the hunger that gripped them nightly on the narrow straw mattresses where they lay huddled together.
 She couldn’t care less about the stands that the vendors were shoving aside to make way for her vehicle.
 She would lean on her horn so that her helper—that poor guy Jonas refused to become ever again, even if it meant constant hunger—would come running to open the gate.
 He knew in his heart that he had quit his job for that very reason: because he couldn’t get used to the unpredictable whims of an employer returning exasperated from the office and to accusations made by a cleaning lady irked at her husband or by a crotchety old aunt wanting to prove that she still wielded some power over the hired help.
 He had resigned with no explanation, and his employers had immediately suspected him of some sort of larceny.
-Jonas had let them search him without batting an eyelid.
+Jonas had let them search him without batting an eye.
 He had even very casually opened his old satchel and silently spread out his few belongings.
 Then he had left, inwardly rejoicing at the foolish look of astonishment on Madame’s face, at Monsieur’s suppressed rage, and at the envious gleam in the eyes of the house staff.
 Today, this sense of satisfaction returned to him more strongly than ever as he saw this woman on his turf, completely adrift, ignorant and precarious outside her stone walls and unprotected by her guard dogs.